 The easy access to information afforded by the internet has opened the door to unprecedented occasions for this particular kind of curiosity.
 Knowledge relevant to carrying out identity theft, finding partners for illicit sexual encounters, organizing a riot, doxing political enemies, and other immoral activities is just a few clicks away.

-A second way that the pursuit of knowledge can be disordered is when it is The pursuer is, in this case, less concerned with knowledge than with the glorification of self that such knowledge might provide.
+A second way that the pursuit of knowledge can be disordered is when it is motivated by the sin of pride.
+The pursuer is, in this case, less concerned with knowledge than with the glorification of self that such knowledge might provide.
 Obviously, someone who knows a lot precisely because he wants to be seen by others as knowing a lot would be guilty of this.
-But there are other ways that pride can manifest itself in the pursuit of knowledge, which are especially evident in contemporary intellectual life, not least in my own field of academic philosophy..
+But there are other ways that pride can manifest itself in the pursuit of knowledge, which are especially evident in contemporary intellectual life, not least in my own field of academic philosophy.